This recipe is for homemade sopes, Mexican sopes, a classic Mexican dish that can be served as breakfast, lunch or dinner. Have you tried it?

 Cinco de Mayo is almost here, but let me tell you first, that Mexicans do not celebrate it at all.
 But I find it so cool that it’s celebrated here in the States; it’s like having a special day to share margarita recipes and Mexican food.
 I couldn’t be more excited about this!

-So I hope you like this very traditional Mexican recipe for sopes.
+So I hope you like this very traditional Mexican dish recipe.

 How to make Mexican Sopes?

 - It is really easy to make homemade Mexican sopes.
-The first step is to mix masa harina with warm water to form a soft dough.
+The first step is to mix masa harina (corn flour) with warm water to form a soft dough.

 - Then you form small balls of dough and press them to form a thick-small-tortilla.
 You can press the dough balls with a tortilla making presser or any dish that has a flat bottom.

 - You cook this thick tortilla on a griddle over medium-high heat until it looks “dry” and the top cracks a bit.
 Then you flip and cook for 30 seconds more.

 - When you take it out of the heat, let it sit for 30 seconds and then start pinching the edges with your fingers.

 At this point, you are done with your sopes.
 You can store them in the fridge or freezer and just reheat before using.
 I don’t use oil to reheat them, but the traditional Mexican way of doing them is to fry them or use oil to re-heat them.